CASR Part 91 - General operating and flight rules

 - corporate and private jet operators

 Subpart 91.U was issued to provide a head of power for all types of navigation authorisations issued by CASA.
 Currently, Subpart 91.U only provides legislative backing for RNP 10 and 4, although 'placeholders' were included to accommodate other navigation specifications.

 Standards development project AS 08/19 has been approved to review Subpart 91.U.
+Any amendments will be issued in draft form for public consultation.
 CASA will send notification via the airspace and aerodromes / flight operations and licensing standards mailing lists when proposed amendments are available for public consultation.